 Are you new to SEO?
-Do you hear the terminology thrown around the office but aren’t sure what it means?
+Do you hear the terminology thrown around the office but not sure what it means?
 Or perhaps you need to brush up on your knowledge?
 So, what is Search Engine Optimisation and what’s the big deal?

 All major search engines such as Google, Bing and Yahoo, have primary search results.
 This is where web pages and other content such as videos or local listings are shown and ranked based on what the search engine considers most relevant to users.
 SEO is a marketing function which focuses on growing the visibility in organic (non-paid) search engine results and looks at both the technical and creative elements required to improve your rankings, drive traffic, and increase awareness in search engines.

 Although social media and other types of traffic can generate visits to your website, search engines are the primary method of navigation for most Internet users.
 This is true whether your site provides content, services, products, information, or anything else.

 Search engines are unique because they provide targeted traffic – the people who are looking for what you have to offer.
 They are the roadways that make this happen and get people to your site.
 If search engines are unable to find your site, or don’t have the ability to add your content to their databases, then you could be missing potential new business opportunities.

 There are several different aspects to SEO.
 Here are some to consider when structuring your page to boost your SEO:

 Although search engines may be smart, they need help.
 The major engines are always improving to ensure they return better results to users.
 However, there is a limit to how search engines can operate.
 The right SEO can drive potentially thousands of visitors to your site and give you the increased attention you’re aiming for.
 But the wrong strategy can hide or bury your site deep within the search results, giving you minimal visibility.